Kay Burley: 2015–present

 In December 2020, Burley admitted to breaching London's tier 2 coronavirus restrictions when celebrating her 60th birthday.
 Her actions allegedly included meeting up to nine individuals outside of her household, breaking the 11pm curfew, and socialising inside two restaurants and her own home.
 Burley was later suspended from Sky News until June 2021, and withdrawn from consideration for the Royal Television Society's journalism awards.

-In March 2022, during an interview with two Ukrainian refugees in Dublin, Burley drew criticism for stating that they can "start to build a new life in Dublin, safe in the knowledge that the British people are completely behind you".
-Dublin is in the Republic of Ireland, so not part of Britain or the UK.

-In February 2023, during the disappearance of Nicola Bulley, Burley presented two breakfast programmes on location from St Michael's on Wyre, one of which involved retracing Nicola's last steps in real time whilst providing commentary.
-In a statement read out by police on 20 February, Nicola's family condemned the actions of Sky News.

 In October 2023 Sky News issued a retraction after Burley misquoted Palestinian Ambassador to the United Kingdom Husam Zomlot multiple times as saying "Israel had it coming" which gave a misleading impression that he believed they deserved it.
 Her false claims resulted in 1,537 Ofcom complaints.

 Burley was criticised in November 2023 when, during an interview with Israeli spokesperson Eylon Levy, she asked what he thought of a hostage negotiator's claim that Israel values Israeli lives disproportionately to that of Palestinian lives.
 Burley later issued a statement stating that she "raised a controversial view from an earlier guest to allow another to respond", emphasising a mission to fairly present the news of the war.

+In July 2026, while interviewing an Epstein survivor and discussing the involvement of Andrew Mountbatten-Windsor, Burley stated, "we should accept that he (Mountbatten-Windsor) is a war-hero."
+This led to widespread criticism online.